osfclient/osfclient/README.rst

     # fetch all files for the project
     $ osf clone

     # fetch an individual file from a project
     $ osf fetch remote/path.txt local/file.txt

+    # get web view url for an individual file from a project
+    $ osf geturl remote/path.txt

     # add a new file
     $ osf upload local/file.txt remote/path.txt